 Captioning Course Media

 The Provost has established guidelines for captioning media to ensure that RIT creates an educational environment that is accessible to all learners.
-To learn more, watch the Provost's Message on Why RIT Captions Media.

 To encourage adherence to these guidelines Teaching and Learning Services provides a variety of resources.
 Detailed information about the TLS captioning process and support can be found below, if you have any questions related to course media captioning email TLS Media services.

 Media used in credit-bearing courses may be submitted by faculty for professional captioning free of charge.

 TLS Media Services can caption and stream english language media from a variety of formats, including websites like youtube, and host it on our streaming server for use in myCourses.

 - Our captioning service turnaround time is 7-10 days.
 We encourage faculty to request captioning prior to the start of the term, this allows for adding time should captions need to be edited for improved accuracy.

 - You may deliver your media files to our department in a number of ways, upon receiving your request we will coordinate with you to determine the most efficient method of transfer.

 - To request captioning / transcription please complete our online request form.

 - Once captioning is complete you will be notified via email and provided these instructions to insert your captioned media in myCourses.